MPAS-Dev/compass/docs/developers_guide/landice/test_groups/ismip6_forcing.rst

 ------------

 The :py:class:`compass.landice.tests.ismip6_forcing.ocean_basal.OceanBasal`
-performs processing of the coefficients for the basal melt parametrization utilized by the ISMIP6 protocol.
-Processing data includes combining the IMBIE2 basin number file and parametrization coefficients and remapping onto the MALI mesh.
+performs processing of the coefficients for the basal melt parameterization utilized by the ISMIP6 protocol.
+Processing data includes combining the IMBIE2 basin number file and parameterization coefficients and remapping onto the MALI mesh.